-All you need to know about how to plan and design the perfect orangery for your home
+All you need to know about how to plan and design and build the perfect contemporary orangery, conservatory or garden room for your home

-Planning And Building Regulations For Orangery And Garden Room Structures To Existing Homes
+Planning And Building Regulations For Orangery And Garden Room Extensions

 Depending on whether the garden room is attached or detached can have a big impact on the regulatory aspects.

-Planning.
-For attached orangeries and garden rooms, to existing homes, it is suggested that in most cases planning authorities will apply their local policies whether that be for single storey rear extensions or any specific conservatory policy.
+Planning for attached orangeries and contemporary garden rooms are treated like any other house extension.
+In most cases planning authorities will apply their local policies, whether that be for single storey rear house extensions or any specific conservatory.
 It may also be possible to create an orangery through permitted development legislation.

-Planning: for detached garden room, permitted development would potentially allow substantial structures to be created, however there are restrictions on several factors including external heights, position relative to boundaries as well as the percentage of residential curtilage built on.
+Planning for detached garden rooms under permitted development would potentially allow substantial structures to be created, However there are certain restrictions including external heights, position relative to boundaries, as well as the percentage of residential curtilage built on.

-Hunter Architects & Planners expert involvement with Orangery and Garden Room projects
+Hunter Architects & Planners are Experts in Orangery and Garden Room Projects

 Please Contact us to discuss your project.